Sponsor spouse and family for Dubai residence visa

 General information about sponsoring a spouse in the UAE

 Married couples can sponsor each other for a residence visa in Dubai, Abu Dhabi, Sharjah, and the rest of the UAE (see bottom of page for any particular requirements for different emirates - e.g. Ajman requirement for affadavit at Sharia Court).
-Note that the sponsorship is only for a residence visa which is not the same as an employment visa / work permit / labour card.
+Note that the sponsorship is only for a residence visa which is not the same as a work permit or labour card (sometimes incorrectly called an employment visa).
 If the spouse is working, then s/he is supposed to get a work permit from the employer.
 It is not uncommon for spouses to work (usually part-time) without a labour card but be aware that s/he will not have any rights should there be a dispute between the employee and the employer, and there is potential for problems (fines, labour ban, deportation) if found out.
 There are some restrictions when applying to sponsor your wife or husband.

 - Husband can sponsor their wife whether she is employed or not, and no matter what his occupation is (except in Sharjah which have funny restrictions on which occupations are permitted to sponsor their families).